AllenInstitute/aifi-swanson-teaseq/README.md

 Data from Swanson, *et al.* will be available on GEO at [Series GSE158013](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE158013)

+The Rmarkdown Notebook at `data/00_geo_data_retrieval.Rmd` provides methods for quickly retrieving supplementary files from GEO.

 See method-specific dataset descriptions below for details on specific GEO samples.

 [Return to Contents](#con)